 JCDECAUX: LEADING THE WAY IN ENVIRONMENTALLY FRIENDLY OOH

-Of course, the industry should not rest on its laurels.
+Of course, there's always room for improvement.
 OOH media owners should approach the issue of sustainability by seeking to transform major challenges into innovative and competitive opportunities.
 Between 1998 and 2017, 77% of natural disasters were climate-related, up 9% from the previous 20 years and causing increasing economic losses (+151%, according to the UN Office for Disaster Risk Reduction).

 Faced with this harsh reality, OOH media owners have significant opportunities to reinforce their role as a force for social good in the urban environment by developing new services for cities to improve climate change resilience.